nikitades/ascimation/readme.md

 9. You are now the admin.
 Log in in the admin panel (`/admin`) and go to the Views section.
 Create the base view (this is not the actual view file, just an alias for the page what view shout it use).
 Use for example `regularPage.blade.php` name.
 There is already a view with such a name, so it's ready to be assigned to the page.
 10. Go to the `/admin/pages` and create the first page.
 Edit it and assign the previously created view.
 Since the created page is the root page, it's URL is limited to `/`.
 So write something to the page content, save it and go to the `/`.
 Look and check if the text is show. **Everything done**.
 11. *Optional* - set your locale in app.php.

+##The usage

+1. Make sure all the folders have 755/775 access level.
+Especially what lies in /public/files and /public/images folders.
+2.